CPJE Eligibility, Registration, and Cost

 Frequently Asked Questions (FAQs)

-Yes, international pharmacy school graduates can take the CPJE exam as long as they submit a copy of their FPGEC certificate from the NABP before registering for the exam.
+Yes.
+International pharmacy school graduates can take the CPJE exam as long as they submit a copy of their FPGEC certificate from the NABP before registering for the exam.

 Read More About the CPJE Exam

-Getting ready to take CPJE?
-Check out this page to learn everything you need to know about the CPJE, including the registration process and exam format.
+Learn everything you need to know about the CPJE, including the registration process and exam format.

-Need help structuring your study plan and schedule?
 Learn more about how to plan and strategize your exam prep with our CPJE study guide.

 Scroll to Top